XULRunner: Uses

 Mozilla Firefox, Mozilla Thunderbird, Nightingale, Songbird, Flickr Uploadr, SeaMonkey, Conkeror, Sunbird, Miro, Joost, and TomTom Home 2.0 ran on XULRunner.
 Starting with version 3.0, Mozilla Firefox uses a "private" XULRunner, meaning the framework is installed locally in the application directory.

 Kiwix, an offline browser for Wikipedia and Project Gutenberg, used XULRunner until 2017.

 The Google AdWords Editor used XULRunner until 2010, as did Evergreen ILS, an open-source library automation system.

 The fourth version of the video game series Simon the Sorcerer, Simon the Sorcerer 4: Chaos Happens, uses XULRunner.

 In addition, the XULRunner package provided access to ActiveX Control functionality previously found in a (now defunct) third-party ActiveX Control built off the Mozilla source code.
 Applications using this application programming interface (API) may have function with XULRunner installed and registered.

 Starting with Lotus Notes version 8.5.1, IBM deployed XULRunner to provide Notes client support for XPages applications.

+XULJet was an open-source JavaScript framework for XULRunner.

 Deprecation

 In January 2014, dropping XULRunner support was discussed by Mozilla developers.
 In July 2015, Mozilla stopped supporting the development of XULrunner, and the community page has been taken down.
 As of the beginning of 2016, it had been dropped from the package database of most Linux distributions, including Gentoo, Debian, and Ubuntu.

 XULRunner can still be installed separately, and many XULRunner-dependent applications can be switched over fairly easily.
 Also developing and running XULRunner apps is still possible through Firefox as well as previous or custom builds of XULRunner.
 However, its disappearance has caused some dependent packages to be removed from package databases.

+Despite this deprecation, the latest versions of Firefox and Thunderbird can still run XULRunner applications with the -app command line argument.